malklera/sliner/README.md

 Alt-D        | Delete word following cursor
-Ctrl-K       | Delete from cursor to end of line Ctrl-U       | Delete from start of line to cursor Ctrl-P, Up   | Previous match from history
+Ctrl-K       | Delete from cursor to end of line Ctrl-U       | Delete from start of line to cursor Ctrl-Y       | Paste from Yank buffer (Alt-Y to paste next yank instead)
-Ctrl-N, Down | Next match from history
-Ctrl-R       | Reverse Search history (Ctrl-S forward, Ctrl-G cancel) Ctrl-Y       | Paste from Yank buffer (Alt-Y to paste next yank instead) Tab          | Next completion
-Shift-Tab    | (after Tab) Previous completion

-Note that "Previous" and "Next match from history" will retain the part of the line that the user has already typed, similar to zsh's "up-line-or-beginning-search" (which is the default on some systems) or bash's "history-search-backward" (which is my preferred behaviour, but does not appear to be the default `Up` keybinding on any system).

 Getting started
 -----------------